vivekchand/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Creation of the Training Set & Training Process

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 49-52).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 59).
 Tuned the no. of epochs to 3.